 You should begin by consulting your eye doctor.
 She or he will review your medical history and perform tests to determine if you need corrective surgery.
 Then you can begin to discuss which specific surgery option is best for you.

 Open angle glaucoma may not have any symptoms.
 Without treatment, people will slowly lose their peripheral (side) vision and seem to be looking through a tunnel.
-In Angle closure glaucoma there may be hazy or blurred vision, appearance of rainbow-colored circles around bright lights, severe eye and head pain, nausea or vomiting, sudden sight loss.
+In Angle-closure glaucoma there may be a hazy or blurred vision, appearance of rainbow-colored circles around bright lights, severe eye and head pain, nausea or vomiting, sudden sight loss.

-LASIK (Laser assisted in situ Keratomileusis) is an outpatient procedure which uses laser to reshape the cornea (clear covering of the eye) thus altering the refractive status of the eye and enable you to see clearly without glasses.
+LASIK (Laser assisted in situ Keratomileusis) is an outpatient procedure which uses laser to reshape the cornea (transparent layer forming the front of the eye) thus altering the refractive status of the eye and enable you to see clearly without glasses.
 LASIK could be done to treat Nearsightedness (Myopia), Farsightedness (Hyperopia), Astigmatism and Presbyopia.

 For LASIK you should be over 18 years of age and your glasses prescription should be stable for over 1 year.
 LASIK is not for everyone, consult your doctor to know if LASIK is safe for you.

 Dry Eye is a condition caused by changes in the quantity or quality of your tears.

 Causes of DES